The Pokemon Go Phenomenon: Essays on Public Play in Contested Spaces

 Author Information

 Jamie Henthorn is an assistant professor of English and writing center director at Catawba College.
 She writes about and has published on games, fitness, and geek culture from a cultural rhetoric perspective.
 Andrew Kulak is a doctoral candidate at Virginia Tech in Blacksburg, Virginia.
 He researches and has published on video games and literary theory, online pedagogy, and rhetorical approaches to digital and physical hybridity.
 Kristopher Purzycki is a dissertator at the University of Wisconsin-Milwaukee and an editor of Proceedings of the Annual Computers & Writing Conference and OneShot: A Journal of Critical Play and Games.
-Stephanie Vie is professor and chair of the department of writing and rhetoric at the University of Central Florida.
-She has published widely in peer-reviewed journals and edited collections.
+Stephanie Vie is associate dean of Outreach College at the University of Hawai'i at Mānoa.
+She has published widely in peer-reviewed journals and edited collections, with a particular focus on games and social media.
+Series editor Matthew Wilhelm Kapell teaches American studies, anthropology, and writing at Pace University in New York.

 Tab Content 6